kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 ### Content

-- ✅ Publish 1 Pluralsight course: I published Testing Progressive Web Apps!
+- ✅ Publish 1 Pluralsight course: I published [Testing Progressive Web Apps](https://kamranicus.com/posts/2020-08-25-course-testing-progress-web-apps-cypress-webdriverio)!
   - ❌ **Stretch:** 2 courses
 - ✍ Write 2 articles on React, TypeScript, RavenDB, or Azure
-- ✍ Write 4 freelance articles
+- ✅ Write 4 freelance articles
+  -  Throttling Requests Using RavenDB for [.NET](https://www.codeproject.com/Articles/5260137/Throttling-Outgoing-HTTP-Requests-in-a-Distributed) and Node.js
 - 👻 Migrate to Ghost for this blog

 I enjoy speaking but I don't intend for it to take over my life.
 Doing one or two large conferences a year is enough for me!
 I would still _love_ to get a chance to speak outside Minnesota, so I've applied to KCDC, NEJS, and React NYC.